Quantum Algorithms Research

 - Plaquette operators: $B_p = \prod_{i \in \text{boundary}(p)} Z_i$

-Ground Space: 4-fold degenerate on torus, encodes 2 logical qubits.
+Ground Space: 4-fold degenerate on the torus, encoding 2 logical qubits.

 Anyonic Excitations: